HireDale/daleydose/prescription-finalize.md

 ## **[3A] PRINT COPY**
 ---

+The **Print Copy** button is one of two ways to send out a created prescription.

-The **Print Copy** button enables you to print the finalized prescription locally.
+This button enables you to print the finalized prescription locally.
 This option is useful in a clinic or office setting, where the patient receives a printed copy after consultation.

 However, the pharmacy may run out of stock of the prescribed medication between the time of printing and the patient’s arrival.
 This could delay treatment or require a new prescription.
 To avoid this, consider adding an alternative option during the prescription process.